Lipinski, Weir shine as a top pair at skating championships

 OK, slow down on those thoughts of the two turning the podium into their own gold-coated runway.

-“We sit up there and watch all these youngins go out there and skate,” Lipinksi says, “and I’ve been out there, and there’s never been moment that I think — I love competing and there’s always that moment where I’d love to compete.
+“We sit up there and watch all these youngins go out there and skate,” Lipinski says, “and I’ve been out there, and there’s never been moment that I think — I love competing and there’s always that moment where I’d love to compete.
 But not really.”

 But when she watched Stellato skate …